Contributing Code and Providing Patches to CKEditor

 grunt jshint:all && grunt jscs:all

 When the environment is set up and running you can start working on your patch.
 First, create a separate branch to group your changes.
-If there is a ticket on http://dev.ckeditor.com/ use its number, otherwise create a new ticket yourself and use its number or just pick any meaningful name:
+If there is an issue on our GitHub issues page use its number, otherwise create a new issue yourself and use its number or just pick any meaningful name:

 git checkout -b t/12345

 Note that all patches which change the editor code must include tests.

 Every change which can be tested automatically should have at least one automated test.
 Read about writing tests in Bender.js.

 If you do not know how to write tests for your patch, you can make an incomplete pull request and the core team will give you some hints or perhaps someone else from the community will step in.

 Some types of features or bugs cannot be tested automatically.
 In such cases, create a manual test (see this one for instance).

 To see manual tests in the Bender.js dashboard you need to change the filter from